Benefits of a Contingent Workforce

 - Part-time employees

-The skill sets of workers in all of these categories can be leveraged effectively to produce the desired results, from meeting seasonal demand for unskilled labour to building a short-term, project-based team to address skill gaps in your existing talent pool.
+The skill sets of workers in all of these categories can be leveraged effectively to produce the desired results, from meeting seasonal demand for unskilled labor to building a short-term, project-based team to address skill gaps in your existing talent pool.
 With GAO projecting contingent workers will make up more than half of the total workforce by 2020, integrating processes tailored for the hiring and compensation of contingent workers makes good financial sense for businesses of all sizes and types.

 Like all workforce solutions, however, obtaining maximum ROI and cost savings from contingent workforce management requires collaboration with human resources (HR) and careful compliance with employment law to avoid running afoul of the tax authorities.

-“Connecting a centralised, cloud-based procurement solution with your Human Resources Management System (HRMS) makes it easy to bring the benefits and cost savings of real-time, automated vendor management to onboarding staff of all kinds.
+“Connecting a centralized, cloud-based procurement solution with your Human Resources Management System (HRMS) makes it easy to bring the benefits and cost savings of real-time, automated vendor management to onboarding staff of all kinds.
 This integration makes it much easier to evaluate service providers for reliability and compliance.”

 Benefits of Effective Contingent Workforce Management

-While it’s HR, rather than procurement, that usually springs to mind when talk turns to talent acquisition, bringing these two crucial functions together is the secret to gaining optimal results from contingent labour.
+While it’s HR, rather than procurement, that usually springs to mind when talk turns to talent acquisition, bringing these two crucial functions together is the secret to gaining optimal results from contingent labor.
 Strategic sourcing is perhaps even more important when choosing staff than it is raw materials, and balancing compliance with cost savings protects a company’s productivity and reputation as well as its bottom line.